-Turn the ignition to 3 (off).
+Turn the ignition to the OFF position.

 On E-Series vehicles, to prolong engine life (after extended high speed or maximum GVW operation), it is recommended that a hot engine be idled for 7-10 minutes which will allow the turbocharged engine to cool down.